BryanDedeur/robot-navigation-project/README.md

 Let l = the length of the ray as it is casted

-we can simply find the grid points of length 1-50 at any angle by (cos(theta)xl, sin(theta)xl).
+we can simply find the grid points of length 1-50 at any angle by (cos(theta)*l, sin(theta)*l).
 Since those coordinates will contain a decimal we can round both the x and y off to find the nearest coordinate to occupy.
 And since these calculations will return negative numbers we also need to find the absolute values.

 ![Alt text](Calculations.png?raw=true "Calculations")